-Our Fire, Smoke and Your Health page explains how the 5-3-1 Visibility Method allows you to determine your smoke exposure depending on what you see:
+Our Protect Your Health During Fires and On Smoky Days page explains how the 5-3-1 Visibility Method allows you to determine your smoke exposure depending on what you see:

 Can you see just under 5 miles?
 If so, the air quality is unhealthy for young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness; they should minimize outdoor activity.
 These people should reschedule outdoor recreational activities for a day with better air quality.
 It is okay for adults in good health to be out and about but they should periodically check visibility especially when fires are nearby.

 If you can see less than 3 miles, young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness should stay indoors.
 All outdoor activities should be avoided, including running errands.
 Everyone else should try to stay indoors as much as possible.
 All outdoor recreational activities should be rescheduled for a day with better air quality.

 If you can see less than 1 mile, everyone should avoid outdoor activity, including running errands.
 Unless an evacuation has been issued, you should stay inside your home or in a safe shelter.

 Regardless of the visibility, if you are feeling as though you are having health problems from smoke, take precautions to avoid breathing in smoke and see your doctor or other health professional as needed.

 When the visibility merits staying indoors, keep indoor air as clean as possible.
 Keep windows and doors closed.
 If it is extremely hot, you can run an air conditioner but not a swamp cooler.
 Get more stay cool tips at our Heat Stress page.